patrickgrey/website/website-source/projects/2024-09-27-imc-panel-for-tv-series.md

   - 11ty
 draft: false
 publish: 2024-09-27T09:15:00.000Z
+summary: "Overview of a work project I did to build some simple responsive panels."
 ---
 EUROCONTROL are launching a series of programmes to raise awareness of cyber security issues.
 It's called, "The inside man".
 I was asked to design and build a new panel for the [ALC Learning Zone home page](https://learningzone.eurocontrol.int/ilp/) (IMC LMS) to promote the series.
 It incorporates the series poster that was designed by the production company.